gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

 ## Heat Template Version

-Template versions have cannot be chosen arbitrarily as they have fixed specifications which define what commands are available to use.
+Template versions cannot be chosen arbitrarily as they have fixed specifications that define which commands are available to use.

 You can use any of the following versions, although we recommended using the latest one: